timthedev07/Your-Doge/README.md

 God, I came up with a largely different plan, here's the diagram:
 ![diagram](diagram1.png)
+And the limit now will be, 1000 homework per user.

 ## Some features and/or functionalities I want to implement